raymon-zhang/Cube-Game/README.md

 # Cube-Game
-This is a 3d voxel game made using Processing, based off of Minecraft.
+This is a 3d voxel game made I made during covid, using Processing.
+It is heavily based off of Minecraft.

 # Playing the game